-COURSE OUTCOMES: After successful completion of the course, students will be able to:
+COURSEOUTCOMES: After successful completion of this course, the students will be able to:

-- CO1. understand the impacts of conventional energy resources on environment and realize various measures to minimize the greenhouse gas effects. - CO2. understand the generating principles and operational aspects of energy from solar. - CO3. understand the generating principles and operational aspects of wind energy conversion technologies. - CO4. understand the generating principles and operational aspects of Ocean energy, Biomass and geothermal energy conversion technologies. - CO5. asses the energy harnessing methods and develop a hybrid energy and energy storage systems.
+- CO1.
+Understand the impacts of conventional energy resources on environment and realize various measures to minimize the greenhouse gas effects. - CO2.
+Understand the generating principles and operational aspects of energy from solar. - CO3.
+Understand the generating principles and operational aspects of windenergy conversion technologies. - CO4.
+Understand the generating principles and operational aspects ofOcean energy, Biomass and geothermal energy conversion technologies. - CO5.
+Asses the energy harnessing methods and develop a hybrid energy and energy storage systems.